 John is the President of The Mariner Insurance Group, Inc., located in Philadelphia.
 He served as Secretary of the Schuylkill Navy from 2002 until he was elected Commodore in January 2010.
 He is a member of Penn Athletic Club from where he rows almost daily.
 He competes regularly in Masters regattas.
 In addition, John volunteers as a coach for Philadelphia Rowing for the Physically Disabled.
 As a lifetime resident of Philadelphia, John is keenly aware of the lack of accessibility for Philadelphia Public High School students to row on their river.
 He considers the success of Philadelphia City Rowing as a lasting legacy of his term as Commodore.

-Catherine is a Senior Associate of Mercator Advisors, LLC, based in Philadelphia.
+Catherine is a Senior Associate at Mercator Advisors, LLC, based in Philadelphia.
 She has been on Boathouse Row since she began rowing as a college freshman for the University of Pennsylvania.
 She volunteered in local public schools while pursuing her undergraduate and graduate degrees at Penn.
 She has a personal and professional interest in public policy and development in Philadelphia.
-She is currently a member of both Undine Barge Club and Penn Athletic Club, where she trains on the elite team.
 Catherine is grateful to the rowing community for the many lessons she’s learned through pursuing excellence on the water, and hopes to open the doors to the sport to other minority athletes.

 Paul has long been involved in the Philadelphia Rowing Community.
 He began rowing as a school boy at the Prep, went on to row for Princeton University and rowed competitively for a number of years on Boathouse Row.
-Paul is still an avid masters rower, and serves on several boards in addition to Philadelphia City Rowing, including the Philadelphia Scholastic Rowing Association, the Schuylkill Navy and Vesper Boat Club.
+Paul is still an avid masters rower and serves on several boards in addition to Philadelphia City Rowing, including the Schuylkill Navy and Vesper Boat Club.